2100mai/Machine_Learning_My_Public_Repo/README.md

 2. Dimensionality reduction using Principal Component Analysis (PCA)
 3. Machine Learning models optimization and evaluation.
 I use `GridSearchCV` for optimization of hyperparameters.
 4. Univariable and bivariable kernel density plots
-5. Pricipal Component Analysis (PCA)
+5. Principal Component Analysis (PCA)
 6. Spliting the data to train, test and validation segments
 7. Optimizing the hyperparameters
 8. Correlation map function definition